 So what does “Leadership” mean in the Leadership Greater Syracuse title?

-The life-long skills acquired through LGS can be applied at home, at work and in the community.
+The life-long skills acquired through the flagship program can be applied at home, at work and in the community.
 Participants enhance their own leadership style and become aware of the leadership styles of others.
 Graduates of LGS are far more valuable to their companies and to the organizations in which they volunteer.
 They become better listeners, better collaborators and better communicators.
 Simply stated, they develop the courage to lead change.

 LGS is one of 2,000 similar organizations throughout the country who train individuals to take on and solve important community issues!

 The program runs January through November.
-The opening retreat in January is a two day, overnight experience.
-The 10 class days are from 8 a.m.-5 p.m. and take place on Wednesdays once a month – February through November.
+The mandatory opening retreat in January is a two day experience.
+The 10 class days are from 8 a.m.-5 p.m. and take place on Thursdays once a month – February through November.
 The schedule is provided at the time of application.
 Beyond the class days, each class member is required to participate on two ‘design teams’ which takes approximately 6 additional hours per design team or 12 additional hours outside of class days.
 There is no homework and there are no weekend requirements.
 In order to graduate from LGS, only 16 hours of missed class time is allowed.

-How do I apply?
+How do I apply to the flagship program?

-How much does it cost?
+How much does the flagship program cost?

 Tuition is $3,850 and is due upon acceptance.
 Tuition includes an opening retreat, 10 class days and a graduation ceremony.
 Along with class materials, lunch, beverages and snacks are provided on each class day.
 Partial scholarships are available and are typically reserved for those representing a non-profit organization.
 Payment plans are available upon acceptance and with a discussion with LGS Executive Director.